matheusho/paulosorrentino.com.br/README.md

 ```
 [
   ...,
-  {
-    "phrase": "The new phrase come here, at the end of file"
+  "The new phrase come here, at the end of file"
-  }
 ]
 ```